Updated in November 2020.

 You might have already heard of Timișoara, the multicultural Western Romanian city, one of those places you always meant to visit.
-Or this could be your first time reading about the city that’s going to be one of the European Cultural Capitals of 2021 (together with Elefsina in Greece and Novi Sad in Serbia), and new travel ideas might pop into your head.
-Either way, here are 5 things you should not miss in Timișoara, but, for sure, there are lots more.
+Or this could be your first time reading about the place that’s going to be one of the European Cultural Capitals of 2023.
+Initially, Timișoara was supposed to hold this title in 2021, together with Elefsina in Greece and Novi Sad in Serbia, but due to the coronavirus pandemic, all events were postponed.
+However, here are 5 things you should not miss in Timișoara, but, for sure, there are lots more.

 The Art Nouveau buildings

 Just like Oradea, Timișoara boasts lots of Art Nouveau / Secessionist buildings.
 Whether you stroll the city or you want to check its architecture in more depth—Heritage of Timișoara might be of great help in this case—you’re very likely to bump into some exquisite pieces of work.
 Some buildings have already been restored, such as the Brück House below, while some are still waiting their turn.

 I know.
 Each city has its parks, but Timișoara has lots of them—no wonder it’s called “the city of parks” or “the city of flowers”—plus, they’re huge, and seem to be the locals’ pride and joy.
 Rozelor, Botanic, Alpinet, Bihor, Carmen Sylva, Central, Dacia, Copiilor, Justiției, Plevnei, Poporului are just a few of them.
 According to the city hall, Timișoara hosts 22 parks and public gardens, looks like it’s very hard to miss them.